{{ section.name }} Help

 Hanoi is a city that is best enjoyed sat on a small plastic stool on a busy street corner with a cold local beer.
 And don't miss out on Hanoi's famous street food scene by exploring the night markets in the Old Quarter.
 Try local delicacies such as grilled meats, spring rolls, and egg coffee.

-After your time in Hanoi, you'll be picked up and transferred to the world-famous Halong Bay for a two-night cruise around the karst islands.
+After returning to Hanoi from Sapa, you'll be picked up and transferred to the world-famous Halong Bay for a two-night cruise around the karst islands.
 You'll get off the beaten track to explore the equally beautiful but less famous Lan Ha Bay, situated to the east of Cat Ba Island.

 There'll be time for hiking in the lush Cat Ba National Park, kayaking at Trong Cave and swimming on Monkey Island.
 At night, stargaze on the upper deck with a cool drink in hand.
 At the end of the cruise, you'll be taken back to Hanoi.

-After meeting your new travel buddies in Hanoi, you'll all travel to Ninh Binh, known as the "Halong Bay on Land".
-Here you'll have a full day at leisure to explore the stunning scenery.
-Then you'll take the night train to Hue.
+We recommend a trip to Ninh Binh, known as the "Halong Bay on Land", to admire the stunning scenery.
+Then you can take the night train to Hue.

 The historic city of Hue is located on the banks of the Perfume River and was Vietnam's capital city until 1945.
-You'll have two days to explore the city independently.
 Highlights include the sprawling Imperial City, the iconic Thien Mu Pagoda, the Royal Tombs and the traditional craft villages where you can see how they make those famous conical hats.

 Next up is Hoi An - a popular stop on every backpacker's trip through Vietnam.
 This little town is famous for its tailoring services.
 Get a suit made in a day or design your own new sneakers.
 And all for a great price.